umijs/qiankun/docs/api/README.md

     - fetch - `Function` - optional

-    - getPublicPath - `(enrty: Entry) => string` - optional，The parameter is the entry value of the micro application.
+    - getPublicPath - `(entry: Entry) => string` - optional，The parameter is the entry value of the micro application.

     - getTemplate - `(tpl: string) => string` - optional